 Five years ago, people fleeing violence in the Middle East and South and Central Asia viewed Greece as an entry point to Europe.
 Today, Greece has become something like a holding pen for people seeking asylum, with thousands stuck in reception centres on the islands living in squalid conditions.
 The 115,600-plus refugees in Greece can no longer legally travel deeper into Europe; most will likely remain in the country.
 Integration is key to ensuring that they build successful lives in what is their new home, a challenging task in any country but exacerbated in Greece because of its ongoing financial difficulties.

 What caused the crisis in Greece?

 This is not a humanitarian crisis, but a political one.
 The European Union was founded on a commitment to international law and human rights that has driven policies for 60 years.
 Recently, however, the European Union adopted border restrictions and other edicts that have prevented people seeking sanctuary from entering Europe, putting the world’s most vulnerable increasingly at risk.
 The EU’s policies also mean that Greece, along with Italy, are being asked to shoulder much of the responsibility for the lives of those who have reached Europe in search of safety.

-For instance, since the March 2016 agreement restricting border crossings, some 16,000 refugees—the majority from Syria, Iraq and Afghanistan—remain stuck on the Greek islands of Lesbos, Chios, Kos, Samos and Leros.
+For instance, since the March 2016 agreement restricting border crossings, some 40,000 refugees—the majority from Afghanistan and Syria—remain stuck on the Greek islands of Lesbos, Chios, Kos, Samos and Leros.
 Many are forced to live in overcrowded and dangerous conditions as they wait months for their asylum cases to be heard.

 What are the main challenges in Greece?